c3lang/c3-web/docs/language-common/attributes.md

 Sets the visibility to "private", which means it is visible in the same module, but not from other modules.

+### `@public`

+*Used for: any declaration*

+Sets the visibility to "public", which means it is visible from other modules if its module is included.
+This is the default visibility.

 ### `@pure`

 *Used for: call*